mjstraughan/CubingHistory/docs/Other Puzzles/FTO/FTOHistory.md

 ### Xie Zongliang

-In September 15, 1997, Xie Zongliang (謝宗良) from Taiwan applied for a patent for the face turning octahedron [5].
+On September 15, 1997, Xie Zongliang (謝宗良) from Taiwan applied for a patent for the face turning octahedron [5].

 ![](img/Hardware/Xie.png)
 ![](img/Hardware/Xie2.png)

-According to a post on ptt.cc, 1000 units of the puzzle were produced in Taiwan in 2008 [5].
+According to a post on ptt.cc, 1000 units of the puzzle were produced in Taiwan by Xie Zongliang in 2008 [5].
 The post also states that the puzzle was made as early as 10 years before then.
 It is unclear whether this refers to the puzzle being physically created or whether it refers to the patent.
 News of the 1000 produced puzzles soon reached the Twisty Puzzles forum [7, 8], leading to many wanting to buy one of their own.

 ![](img/Hardware/Xie3.png)
 ![](img/Hardware/Xie4.png)